The Real Underdogs

-Now imagine how you would feel if the odds really were stacked against you.
-What if you had to fight every day to meet your most basic needs?
-What if you were constantly surrounded by scenes of despair and hopelessness?
-And think about how helpless you’d feel if you weren’t allowed to have a voice amidst your situation.
+Now imagine how you would feel if you were fighting every day to meet your most basic needs…being surrounded by scenes of despair and hopelessness and having no voice amidst your situation.

 Imagine being a child living in the developing world.

-What about children who have never experienced the reassurance that there is a God who loves them, chose them and has a plan for them?
+Often, children living in in poverty have lost their hope.
+They haven’t experienced that there is a God who loves them, chose them and has a plan for them.

-More than five years ago, my family decided to sponsor a child through Compassion.
-The fact that my family could help support and build a relationship with one child was the kicker for our decision.
-Each month, our contribution would help provide one child ¬– our child – with education, nutrition, healthcare, love and hope in Jesus.
-Because we were paired with this one child, we also had the opportunity to write letters and pray for him.
+Years ago, my family decided to sponsor a child through Compassion.
+The fact that my family could build a relationship with one child was the kicker for our decision.
+We were paired financially with one child, and we also had the opportunity to write letters and pray for him.
 In turn, he wrote letters back.
 We were actively discipling and building a true relationship with our boy.

 Next Level Church was already supporting missionaries in Guatemala and Kenya.
-So Kevin and I talked about layering Compassion on top of our existing strategy.
+So I connected with Compassion to discuss layering on top of our existing missions strategy.
 Because I would rather our impact be a mile deep and an inch wide than the other way around when it comes to global ministry, we decided to continue pouring into Guatemala and Kenya by sponsoring children in those two countries.

 As pastors, we believe to our core that the church is the hope of the world.
-That’s why I’m completely sold on a key component of Compassion’s ministry strategy.
-When it comes to serving children and their families in some of the most difficult regions of the world, Compassion only works through, and in partnership with, indigenous evangelical churches.
+That’s why I’m completely sold on a key component of Compassion’s ministry strategy: working exclusively through and in partnership with indigenous evangelical churches.

 I LOVE THIS.

-Not only does it build these local churches by infusing them with resources, support and guidance so they may shine brighter in their own communities.
-Not only does it protect the bigger ministry by working with nationals who know the nuances of their local culture and issues.
+These local churches are empowered to shine brighter in their own communities.
+It protects the bigger ministry by working with nationals who know the nuances of their local culture and issues.

 This strategy gives the local church all the credit.

-When children and families are restored to health, and they have the opportunity to experience and understand the hope of Jesus, people notice.
+People notice when children and families are restored to health and experience the hope of Jesus.
 They can rightfully attribute this positive change to the local church serving her people as only she can.
-Working exclusively through local churches in villages, towns and cities around the world means the church – the bride of Christ – wins.
+The bride of Christ wins.
 Is there anything better than that?

-Sometimes we’re called to lead the charge and sometimes we’re called up as soldiers, doing our part for the greater good.
+Sometimes we’re called to lead the charge, and sometimes we’re called up as soldiers.
 And yet we are all just average underdogs.

-As you face your own personal challenges, and strive to push past your own trials, my hope is you will consider what might happen if you encourage your church to invest in lifting up young underdogs on the other side of the world.
+As you face your own personal challenges, my hope is you will consider what might happen if you encourage your church to invest in lifting up young underdogs on the other side of the world.